Save to My DOJO

 - Once you have an HA RDGW and RDWA and RDVH and RDCB on a SQL Server with single-sign on, your pilot is no longer a pilot and you have to buy more hardware to make more RDVHs.
 (Start over at the beginning)

 As you embark on this journey, you’ll find that there is a fairly steep, although somewhat short, learning curve to VDI.
+There are many Hyper-V VDI best practices to take note of to ensure the implementation is production-ready.

 7. VDI Brings Many Benefits